owayys/notempo/README.md

 # notempo

-> ⚠️ **Under Active Development** - This project is currently in early development and not yet in a usable state.
+> [!NOTE]
+> In its current state, this project only serves as a playground for me to experiment with different knowledge managament techniques and ergonomics.
+I may refine it into a usable tool if any experimental path yields results.

 To install dependencies:
 ```bash